Risk Reduction Solutions for

 Study reveals an optimal decontamination solution for Coronavirus

 A coronavirus is a virus that occurs in the nose, sinuses or upper throat.
-While most coronaviruses are not dangerous, in early January 2020, the World Health Organisation identified the 2019 novel coronavirus (2019-nCoV) in China.
+Whilst most coronaviruses are not dangerous, in early January 2020, the World Health Organisation identified the 2019 novel coronavirus (2019-nCoV) in China.
 Novel means it has never been encountered before.
 Severe acute respiratory syndrome (SARS) and Middle Easter Respiratory Syndrome (MERS) were both caused by coronaviruses originating from animals.

 Surface contamination has been implicated in the transmission of certain viruses, including coronavirus, and surface decontamination as an effective measure to interrupt the spread of these agents.

-The study evaluated the in-vitro efficacy of Bioquell Hydrogen Peroxide Vapor for the inactivation of a number of structurally distinct viruses of importance in the healthcare, veterinary and public sectors.
+The study evaluated the in-vitro efficacy of Bioquell Hydrogen Peroxide Vapour for the inactivation of a number of structurally distinct viruses of importance in the healthcare, veterinary and public sectors.
 The viruses studied were feline calicivirus (FCV); human adenovirus type 1; transmissible gastroenteritis coronavirus of pigs (TGEV: a severe acute respiratory syndrome coronavirus (SARS-CoV surrogate); avian influenza virus (AIV) and swine influenza virus (SwIV).

-The findings showed that after exposure to Bioquell’s Hydrogen Peroxide Vapor, no viable viruses were identified.
+The findings showed that after exposure to Bioquell’s Hydrogen Peroxide Vapour, no viable viruses were identified.
 This is not surprising, as the same technology has a history of use during other public health emergencies.
 It was used in Singapore during 2003 to decontaminate SARS infected hospitals, as well as implemented in MECCA as a proactive measure to control MERS-CoV infections during the Hajj.
-Bioquell was also extensively deployed to decontaminate western hospitals whom treated Ebola patients during the 2014 outbreak, and hospital facilities post-patient treatment for Lassa and monkeypox.
+Bioquell was also extensively deployed to decontaminate western hospitals whom treated ebola patients during the 2014 outbreak, and hospital facilities post-patient treatment for Lassa and monkeypox.